 We are a pharmaceutical company committed to developing and commercializing innovative ophthalmic products for the treatment of serious eye diseases.
 We have two products that were approved by the United States ("U.S.") Food and Drug Administration ("FDA") in 2018 and commercially launched in the U.S. during the first quarter of 2019.
+We also are developing a pipeline of product candidates utilizing our proprietary Durasert technology.

 YUTIQ[®] (fluocinolone acetonide intravitreal implant) 0.18 mg for intravitreal injection, was approved by the FDA in October 2018 and we commercially launched YUTIQ in the U.S. in February 2019.
 YUTIQ is indicated for the treatment of chronic non-infectious uveitis affecting the posterior segment of the eye, which affects between 60,000 to 100,000 people each year in the U.S., causes approximately 30,000 new cases of blindness every year and is the third leading cause of blindness.
 YUTIQ is a non-erodible intravitreal implant containing 0.18 mg fluocinolone acetonide ("FA"), designed to release FA at an initial rate of 0.25 mcg/day, and lasting for up to 36 months.
 Injected into the eye during a physician office visit, YUTIQ delivers a micro-dose of a corticosteroid to the back of the eye on a sustained nearly constant (zero order release) basis.
-YUTIQ utilizes our proprietary Durasert[®] sustained-release drug delivery technology platform, which can deliver drugs for predetermined periods of time ranging from months to years.
+YUTIQ utilizes our proprietary Durasert[®] sustained-release drug delivery technology that can deliver drugs for predetermined periods of time ranging from months to years.